 All of our modules have Virtual Learning Environment (VLE) websites where all crucial materials—reading lists, handouts, discussion boards—are accessible.

-We have our own departmental e-Lab for the teaching and study time of our students.
-Here you will have access to a variety of resources, including specialist linguistics software, corpora of different varieties, and online language-learning materials.
+Our e-Lab gives you access to a variety of resources, including specialist linguistics software, corpora of different varieties, and online language-learning materials.

 You will be based in the Department of Language and Linguistic Science on Campus West.
 Most of your contact hours will be in or close to Vanbrugh College, with some additional teaching in other locations on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 A range of assessments formats are used.
 You’ll submit essays, or take examinations, for your Autumn Term modules.
 You'll produce 5,000 word essays for your Spring Term modules, or complete a series of written assignments.

 For the Research Training module you'll take one examination, and write a methodological critique of a linguistics research paper.
 You will also complete a dissertation of up to 15,000 words.